ereekaur/optimization/README.md

 it comes clear that for our 100000 x 1000 matrix we would need ridiculous amount of time to solve the system using (revised) simplex method; interior point methods are more efficient.
 Here I used Python library called linprog and compared the Highs and Revised simplex.
 For a 100000 x 1000 matrix the calculation using highs took roughly one minute.
 Can this be reduced further?
-As our matrix does not have any a priori structure to take advantage it might be good idea to consider matrix reordering i.e. find permutation of rows and columns which reduces fill-in when factorizing the system.
+As our matrix does not have any a priori structure to take advantage it might be good idea to consider some matrix reordering  i.e. find  a permutation of rows and columns which reduces fill-in when factorizing the system.
+One such reordering is McKee reordering.